onaret/G2G-Simulator/README.md

 #### Run the GWAS analysis
 Number of neutral SNP is  100000
-On this 5% will be stratfied
+On this 5% will be stratified
 20 non stratified causal SNP will be added with R coefficient between 1 and 2 20 stratified causal SNP will be added with R coefficient between 1 and 2 Fixation coefficient for making stratification strength is 0.2